Funfunz/funfunz/docs/usage/hooks.md

 When defining the model configuration, the developer can add custom functions to each of the above Hooks.

-The hooks have been devided into operation types and hook type:
+The hooks have been divided into operation types and hook type:

 **OperationTypes**
 - **all:** applies to all operations